rbutters321/MSBA-Final-Capstone---Maverik/README.md

 ### Project Goal:

-Maverik will be able to implement the model created in order to predict daily sales for diesel fuel, unleaded fuel, merchandise, and food sales for the entire first year of a store's operation.
+Maverik will be able to implement the model created to predict daily sales for diesel fuel, unleaded fuel, merchandise, and food sales for the entire first year of a store's operation.
 This model needs to surpass the accuracy metrics used by the current Maverik model in predicting these 4 product sales.

 ### Business Problem:

 Maverik, a convenience store and gas station chain with 300+ locations in the Western United States, aims to enhance its ability to assess the return on investment (ROI) for new stores, which are opened at an average rate of 30 per year.
 To achieve this, they require a new model capable of generating daily sales projections for merchandise, food sales, and total gallons sold for diesel and unleaded fuel for the entire first year of a store's operation.

-This data-driven approach will enable Maverik to closely monitor the performance of new stores, make informed decisions, and promptly address any under performing outlets.
+This data-driven approach will enable Maverik to closely monitor the performance of new stores, make informed decisions, and promptly address any underperforming outlets.
 Maverik desires to know the daily sales for each of the 4 main products diesel fuel, unleaded fuel, merchandise, and food sales.
 Having these daily predictions allows for better planning for seasonality and setting realistic goals and expectations for what each new store can bring in revenue for the year.

 ### Analytic Problem:

-The target variables is specifically daily sales for the diesel, unleaded fuel, merchandise, and food services.
-Represented in the time_series_data_msba.csv sets of time series sales data where the variables

-daily_yoy_ndt.total_inside_sales: Inside sales, everything that isn't made at the store daily_yoy_ndt.total_food_service: Food service sales, everything that is made at the store
+The target variables are daily sales for diesel, unleaded fuel, merchandise, and food services.
+Represented in the time_series_data_msba.csv sets of time series sales data where the variables. daily_yoy_ndt.total_inside_sales: Inside sales, everything that isn't made at the store daily_yoy_ndt.total_food_service: Food service sales, everything that is made at the store
 diesel: Diesel gallons sold